 Since the Fourth Amendment allows reasonable searches and seizures, and because reasonableness turns on expectations of privacy, most court cases turn on whether society (a jury in this case) agrees that someone had an objectively reasonable expectation to privacy.
 There are no hard and fast rules, but there are some common situations:

 An important distinction to note is that the Fourth Amendment protects you from the government, not from private individuals.
 The most common example of this is when security personnel seek to search your belongings.
 While the police may not be able to just rummage inside of your purse, a mall cop can.
 Perhaps even more shocking to most, is that if the mall cop finds illegal drugs, he or she can turn you and the drugs over to the police and the evidence is admissible.
-Essentially, a security guard can do what a police officer cannot.
+Essentially, a security guard can do what a police officer can't.

 Illegally Obtained Evidence